 Members of the Division of Nephrology play a key role in many University, academic community and volunteer organizations in Canada and around the world.

 Members of the division are involved in advisory committees, educational outreach activities, development of tools and protocols to promote consistent, high quality care for patients throughout the province.
-They are leaders or members on Provincial committees, national committees (for details see individual bios).
+They are leaders or members on Provincial and national committees (for details see individual bios).

 Administration